The Haunted Side of London part 1

 Lady Jane Grey

-During the 1500’s, Lady Jane Grey became the Queen after the death of King Henry VIII’s son, King Edward VI died.
+During the 1500’s, Lady Jane Grey became the Queen following the death of King Henry VIII’s son, King Edward VI.
 However, her reign was very short lived: just nine days.
 She was named the heir in Edward’s will, however after just nine days, the council stated that the true Queen of England would go to Catholic Mary, also known as Mary Tudor or ‘Bloody Mary’ by the Protestants.
 Today, Jane’s white ghost is sometimes seen around the battlements.

 Lady Jane Grey is not the only female, white spectral being to be spotted.
 While we don’t for sure know who this spirit belongs to, we can make a decent inference.
 Back in 1864, Captain J.D.
 Dundas observed what is called a Yeoman Warder (guardsman, typically dresses in a red uniform – not the ones with the tall black, fluffy, hats – that guarded the Tower of London) attempting to use a bayonet on a ‘whitish, female figure’.
 This figure was spotted in the courtyard where Anne Boleyn was beheaded – she was a wife of King Henry VII, executed for treason in May of 1536.